 Vitamins and Supplements for

 The body’s first line of defense against sulfites is an enzyme called sulfite oxidase.
 When this enzyme encounters a sulfite, it rapidly converts it to the sulfate form which is less toxic and can be more easily excreted.
 Sulfite oxidase is drawn schematically to the left with the important molybdenum cofactor in the middle.
 If your supply of the trace mineral molybdenum is low, the available molybdenum cofactor will be insufficient and sulfite oxidase will not be able to do its job.
 Molybdenum is almost never deficient in the American diet, but overloads of copper or tungsten are common and can deplete molybdenum.
-Additionally, if heavy metals, such as lead or mercury, are in excess, they can cause unwanted variations of the cofactor.
-Such variations are not functional and a sulfite problem can result.
+Additionally, if heavy metals, such as lead or mercury, are in excess, they can cause unwanted variations of the cofactor which are not functional.

 Lead, mercury and other heavy metals are present in our environment as pollutants, industrial waste and within everyday products.
 For instance, the solder that bonds electronic parts to printed circuit boards is about 40% lead.
 And most of the shiny fillings in your mouth are made from silver and mercury.
 This mercury slowly leaches into your body with every swallow.
 Over time, heavy metals work their way into most parts of the body including hair.
 To find out if I had a problem, I had my hair analyzed.
 My mercury levels tested at a little over twice the accepted limit and, sure enough, I have 6 dental fillings to go along with my sulfite problem.